 “Do you even want to know how the Potion Man died?”
 Vure replied while Edena and the imps were locked in a heated argument.

-Vure looked to Edena as her hand slowly slide to a large pocket on her pants.
+Vure looked to Edena as her hand slowly slid into a large pocket in her pants.

 Sylum thought on it for a moment and shook his head.

 “But if you stab something enough, you will eventually hit something that does not want to be hit.”

 Vure and Sylum looked at one another for a brief moment before turning back to Edena.
 She was sitting next to the fire with several wooden sticks sticking out of her back, but rotating above the fire was an imp with a chunk of rusted metal wedged in its throat.
 Methodically Edena took the wooden spikes from her body, a small stream of blood following each one.
 Rotating the skewed imp, she slowly cooked its flesh until it popped and crackled with the fats within; she took it off the fire and began to eat her meal before turning in for the night.
 She dowsed the fire, then crawled into a corner of the cave and surrounded herself with rocks, and hid her body from sight with a dark grey blanket that matched the stones around her.

 “Okay, she is asleep.
 More about the Potion man.
 How exactly did Sephrium manage to kill him?”